 However, the state does acknowledge the validity of land trusts.
-California land trust laws aren’t as specific as other states, instead they are based on the more general trust laws under the California Probate Code.
+California land trust laws aren’t as specific as other states; instead they are based on the more general trust laws under the California Probate Code.
 We don’t expect you to know the in’s and out’s of probate code, but there are some key facts you do need to know.
-Golden State dwellers, read on.
-These three facts are key to understanding the use of California land trust.

 Anonymous land ownership isn’t just for big time land developers or celebrities, although Hollywood is full of stars who’d rather keep their property private.
 Average citizens can take a practical step in asset protection by hiding their property ownership in a land trust.
 Think of a land trust as a vehicle where you can park real estate without anyone connecting that real estate to your name.
 In case of a lawsuit, your property becomes harder to go after since your name isn’t tied to it.
 Plus, hiding property ownership is prudent as it helps you maintain a low profile when it comes to your investments and wealth.

 With a land trust, property is transferred outside of the legal process to the owner’s heirs after death.
 This can avoid a costly and time consuming probate process.